ShihabPial/csc470-fall2020/exercises/final/README.md

 ## Low bar
 One round of game.
 Kill the bots and the boss to win the game.
 Only shooting sound will be available.
 Movement will be as planned.
 Have a health regeneration point.
 ## Target
-Definitelt complete the low bar.
+Definitely, complete the low bar.
 Add all kinds of sound described in the plan.
 Add a few hiding place.
 ## High Bar
 Complete the target.
 Add a navigation bar on top to see where are all the bots and the boss.
 Have a task bar to see what is the player supposed to do.
 Gun reloading once run out of bullets or plasma.